-Along with keeping track of rewards card applications and managing your credit score, it’s essential to understand the credit card application rules for each credit provider.
+Alongside keeping track of rewards card applications and managing your credit score, it’s essential to understand the credit card application rules for each credit provider.
 How many cards can you hold?
 Are there restrictions on how many cards you can apply for?
 Can you hold more than one of the same card?
-There is a lot of incomplete and misinformation about what you can and cannot do; we wanted to provide a resource that shares information available from both financial institutions and those that share their personal experiences in one place.

 To be abundantly clear, these are not all official rules published by any financial institution, but rather anecdotal evidence supported by data from the points and miles community, including readers like you.

-These rules have an enormous impact on how you approach rewards travel, and understanding them will help you plan a long-term, sustainable approach to swapping points and miles for excellent travel experiences.
+These rules have an enormous impact on how you approach your credit card application strategy.
+Understanding them will help you plan a long-term, sustainable approach to earning points and miles for excellent travel experiences.

-We’ll update this post as rules change or new information comes to light, so if we’ve missed a provider you would like to see included, or you have a data point to add to one of the listed providers, please reach out in the comments at the bottom of the post.
+We’ll update this post as rules change or new information comes to light.
+So, if you have a data point to add to one of the listed providers, please reach out in the comments at the bottom of the post.

 Credit Card Application Rules by Credit Provider

 Before we dig in, it’s important to note that not all the restrictions here are hard and fast ‘rules.’
-There are restrictions such as Amex's ‘one bonus per card per lifetime‘ for example, which are clearly communicated.
-Others, like Chase’s 5/24 policy, are derived from a combination of data points supplied by the points and miles community, guidelines described by the provider, and policies printed in error and then retracted.
+There are restrictions that are clearly communicated—such as Amex's ‘one bonus per card per lifetime‘.
+Others, like Chase 5/24 Rule, are derived from a combination of data points supplied by the points and miles community, guidelines described by the provider, and policies printed in error and then retracted.

 |Maximum Number of Cards Allowed||Credit Card Application Frequency||Receive New Cardmember Bonus More Than Once?||Waiting Period Between New Cardmember Bonuses|